sassoftware/vi-solution-extensions/examples/linked-attachments/README.md

 ### Prerequisites

-You must have access to a deployment of SAS Visual Investigator Viya 4 to use the documented tools.
+You must have access to a deployment of SAS Visual Investigator on SAS Viya 4 to use the documented tools.

 ### Example Files